THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 • Developing self-awareness and emotional intelligence

 Intelligent leadership development is impartial and dispassionate.
-It is, therefore, perfectly positioned to deliver eye-opening insights and fresh perspectives to the leader working in an environment that constantly validates his/her opinions, behavior, and personality.
+Therefore, it is perfectly positioned to deliver eye-opening insights and fresh perspectives to the leader working in an environment that constantly validates his/her opinions, behavior, and personality.

-Through better self-awareness and emotional intelligence, leaders become better versions of themselves on the one hand and more capable of recognizing their psychological failings on the other.
+Through better self-awareness and emotional intelligence, leaders become better versions of themselves and more capable of recognizing their psychological failings.

 Psychological Blind Spots Common among Executives